HHS/TANF-app/scripts/README.md

 # git-secrets-check.sh

-ensure we have correct configs in place grep will return non-zero code if nothing found, failing the build
+ensure that no secrets have been committed to the repo grep will return non-zero code if nothing found, failing the build

 ## Args